 In this final section, we highlight different fruitful paths for research using latent variable models.
-In section 4.1, we discuss new ways that theory has informed particular modeling strategies and how this can provide new insights.
-In section 4.2, we present Multi-Rater/Aldrich-McKelvey Scaling models, which allow researchers to use latent variable models to reduce the impact of rater preferences when trying to develop uniform scales from expert surveys.
-In section 4.3, we introduce Multiple-Indicators Multiple-Causes models.
-These models are relatively common in psychology but are rarely used in published political science research even though they provide a principled way test what drives change in a latent variable.
-In section 4.4, we discuss problems with different model fit statistics.
-Finally, in section 4.5, we close with a set of best-practices useful for guiding future research.
+We discuss new ways that theory has informed particular modeling strategies and how this can provide new insights.
+We then present Multi-Rater/Aldrich-McKelvey Scaling models, which allow researchers to use latent variable models to reduce the impact of rater preferences when trying to develop uniform scales from expert surveys.
+We go on to introduce Multiple-Indicator Multiple-Causes models.
+These models are relatively common in psychology but are rarely used in published political science research, even though they provide a principled way to test what drives change in a latent variable.
+We then discuss problems with different model fit statistics.
+We close with a set of best practices useful for guiding future research.

-4.1 The Seriousness With Which One Must Take Time
+The Seriousness with Which One Must Take Time

 The modeling structures outlined above identify only a few ways in which researchers may care to model temporal dynamics.
 In practice, researchers are beginning to identify a variety of new strategies to address different forms of temporal non-independence.
-At times, for example, researchers have reason to suspect the relationship between a manifest indicator and the latent trait may change over time.
-Kenwick (2018), for example, is interested in civilian control of regime institutions and argues that the strength of this control increases over time, where civilian control is expected to be higher in a state where civilians have ruled for several decades than it is in one that had previously experienced a military takeover.
+At times, for example, researchers have reason to suspect that the relationship between a manifest indicator and the latent trait may change over time.
+Kenwick (2018), for example, is interested in civilian control of regime institutions and argues that the strength of this control increases over time, with civilian control expected to be higher in a state where civilians have ruled for several decades than in one that had previously experienced a military takeover.
 He therefore structures the prior distribution on the latent trait for civilian regimes as a random walk with drift, allowing the values of the latent trait to systematically increase (or decrease) over time.
 Fariss (2014) faces a different type of temporal non-independence in the study of human rights violations, and argues that the standards with which human rights reports are written has changed over time.
 To accommodate these potential biases, Fariss (2018b) allows the item discrimination parameters linking standards based indicators to latent trait to vary over time to mitigate temporal biases.

 In each case, the specific modeling structure used to generate estimates of the latent trait was informed by prior theory and the results are empirically validated against competing models.
 These examples demonstrate how the choice of modeling structure can fundamentally alter the estimates of the latent trait itself, and the theoretical inferences one draws from the measurement analysis.
-These insights are often non-trivial and must be treated with the same care as other forms of hypothesis testing are conducted.
-Nevertheless, these examples demonstrate how the proliferation of dynamic variable modeling techniques offer fertile new testing grounds for the theoretical evaluation of concepts of interest.
+These insights are often nontrivial and must be treated with the same care with which other forms of hypothesis testing are conducted.
+Nevertheless, these examples demonstrate how the proliferation of dynamic variable modeling techniques offers fertile new testing grounds for the theoretical evaluation of concepts of interest.

-4.2 Models of other unit dependences: Multi-Rater/Aldrich-McKelvey Scaling
+Models of Other Unit Dependences: Multi-Rater/ Aldrich-McKelvey Scaling

 Latent variable approaches can also be useful in the context of expert and non-expert survey when there is concern over how individuals will respond to survey items.
-This question was first approached in research on surveys of voters in the United States (Aldrich and McKelvey 1977; Hare et al. 2015), but has also recently been used in the context of expert surveys to quantify country level attributes (Marquardt and Pemstein 2018).
-The benefits of these approaches, which we will refer to as multi-rater IRT here, is that using them researchers can place answers from survey participants that might view underlying concepts on different scales onto a single scale.
+This question was first approached in research on surveys of voters in the United States (Aldrich and McKelvey, 1977; Hare et al., 2015), but has also recently been used in the context of expert surveys to quantify country level attributes (Marquardt and Pemstein, 2018).
+The benefits of these approaches, which we will refer to here as multi-rater IRT, is that in using them, researchers can place answers from survey participants that might view underlying concepts on different scales onto a single scale.